A topic from the subject of Analytical Chemistry in Chemistry.

 • Historical perspective and important discoveries in the field

-• Objectives and scope of the guide
+• Objectives and scope of this guide

 Basic Concepts